M4luk0/Simple_UDS_Server_and_Client/README.md

 # Simple_UDS_Server_and_Client
-Simple python3 UDS server and client to test sockets in python.
+Simple python3 UDS server and client to test UDS sockets in python.

 # Installation and use:
 ```console